 The fellowship shall be awarded to students who:

-• Seek to conduct research in an area that is clearly related to substance abuse prevention and treatment, and
+- Seek to conduct research in an area that is clearly related to substance abuse prevention and treatment, and

-• Have previous research experience, and
+- Have previous research experience, and

-• Conduct a successful interview with departmental faculty.
+- Conduct a successful interview with departmental faculty.

 Graduate Student Travel

-Some funds are available to support graduate student travel to professional and scientific meetings to present the results of their research.
+Some funds are available to support graduate students' travel to professional and scientific meetings to present the results of their research.
 Travel required for the collection of research data may also be supported.
-In recent years, the funds for travel are bundled with the funds for research and professional development and are not considered a separate, additional pot of money.
+In recent years, funds for travel are bundled with the funds for research and professional development and are not considered a separate, additional pot of money.

 Other Sources of Funding

-Advanced graduate students are permitted to teach undergraduate laboratories, and in some instances serve as the Instructor of Record for an undergraduate course.
+Advanced graduate students are permitted to teach undergraduate laboratories, and in some instances, serve as the Instructor of Record for an undergraduate course.
 The number of these awards varies according to the needs of the department and the capability and interest of students.
 The appointment is for the semester and carries a prorated stipend.
 The recipient pays for all fees, but some tuition scholarships are available.